Answer reviewed 09 February 2023

-Concentrated sulfuric acid when pure is generally a clear, viscous, colourless to slightly yellow corrosive oily liquid1.
-Occasionally during manufacture it is dyed a brown colour to highlight its hazards1.
+Concentrated sulfuric acid when pure is generally a clear, viscous, colourless to slightly yellow corrosive oily liquid.1

 Part 9 of the manufacturer’s SDS (Physical and Chemical Properties) for sulfuric acid should be consulted for information on the form and appearance if there is any uncertainty about what it should look like2.

 Contamination of sulfuric acid

 If your concentrated sulfuric acid has changed colour since purchase then it is likely to be an indication of an impurity or contaminant.
 Sulfuric acid can appear as a yellow to brown colour when contaminated with certain metals mainly iron and organic material.
 2 Sulfuric acid is a very strong dehydrating chemical and is hygroscopic.

 If you are unable to identify the type of contamination in your sulfuric acid you would not be able to determine if it would be safe to use as you could not assess for any unwanted reactions.
 It is important to know what you are working with to be able to identify and assess any hazards and implement controls.

 You also need to consider whether the sulfuric acid will be suitable for the purpose.
 The activity you describe requires conducting a titration.
 In a titration you are required to read an end point due to a sensitive colour change.
 This colour change may be masked and difficult to read due to the presence of any colour in the reagents being used.

 Science ASSIST recommends that you dispose of the contaminated sulfuric acid and prepare a fresh solution from a pure uncontaminated acid.